-Isabella Crowdy may share data with agencies such as government departments and other relevant parties.
+Pascal Bates may share data with agencies such as government departments and other relevant parties.

-The data subject will be made aware in most circumstances how and with whom their information will be shared.
-There are circumstances where the law allows Isabella Crowdy to disclose data (including sensitive data) without the data subject's consent.
+Other that where the law permits or requires Pascal Bates to disclose data (including sensitive data) without the Data Subject's consent, the Data Subject will be made aware of how and to whom their information will be disclosed.
+The circumstances where the law permits or requires Pascal Bates to disclose data (including sensitive data) without the Data Subject's consent may be summarised as follows: